😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Identify the APN

 You must know the 3rd-party carrier's Access Point Name (APN) in order to connect to their service.
-Several carriers will have a website dedicated to manually configuring devices, while other can be discovered using APN discovery websites like apn.global .
+Several carriers will have a website dedicated to manually configuring devices, while other can be discovered using APN discovery websites like apn.how .
 For example, to operate a Notecard in India, you may wish to use an Airtel SIM with their "Internet" APN.

 Name: Airtel